Though there’s undeniably no end to the amazing things to see and do in Merida, there’s also an abundance of incredible Merida day trips you can take!

 Shelley is a former Miami travel magazine editor who ditched the office for the world!
 After traveling solo to 14 states in Mexico, she now calls Mérida home.
 She created the Travel Mexico Solo blog and Dream To Destination podcast to help women cross Solo Travel & Mexico Travel off their bucket list.

-Check out Shelley’s blog on Travel Mexico Solo
+Check out Shelley’s blog post on more amazing day trips from Merida

 Thanks for visiting and checking out this post on Merida day trips.
 Bookmark this post for future reference when you are looking for some Hawaii activities, adventure or fun experiences.